Cubs are aged 8 – 10 1/2 years old

 Baden-Powell’s illustration in The Wolf Cub’s Handbook (1916) showing how a Wolf Cub’s posture imitates a wolf at the Grand Howl.

 During their time in the Pack, Cub Scouts will get a chance to try a wide range of different activities as well as going on trips, days out, and on camps.
 Participation rather than meeting set standards is the key approach, and there are a range of challenge awards and badges available that Cub Scouts can gain during their time in the section to recognise their achievements.

 Cubs work towards several badges and awards during meeting nights and they can also work on badges such as swimming, martial arts and photography outside of Cubs; at home and as part of other groups/ clubs.
 The highest award any Cub can achieve is the Chief Scout Silver award.

-More information about this award and other badges can be found here.
+More information about this award and information about other badges can be found here

 Want to join Cubs?

 To join our Cubs please Join Our Waiting List or call our Cub Leader, Amy on 07809 577 392 or email firstname.lastname@example.org. we meet at Olaf Lodge at 6:30-7:45.